underscoreio/essential-slick/src/pages/data_modelling.md

 # Data Modelling

-Now that we can do the basics of connecting to a database, running queries, and changing data, we turn to richer models of data.
+We can do the basics of connecting to a database, running queries, and changing data.
+We turn now to richer models of data and how our application hangs together.

 In this chapter we will: